apeiros/baretest/README.markdown

 1. run `gem install baretest`, alternatively run `sudo gem install baretest`
 2. There is no 2.

-An inofficial way to install it (may not work yet):
+To get baretest edge, use:

 1. Download from github and unpack (or clone)
 2. Change into the baretest directory: `cd the/baretest/directory`
-3. Run the installation task: `rake install:lib`
+3. Run the installation task: `rake gem:install` (alternatively `rake install:lib`)

+If you have multiple ruby versions installed parallely, this might pick the wrong gem executable to install the gem.
+You can set the GEM env variable to ensure it uses the right one: `rake gem:install GEM=gem1.9`

 Executable